-While landlords across the US have been enjoying increasing rents and property appreciation as result of the recent real estate boom, a growing national rent control movement is causing many landlords to rethink holding on to properties in impacted areas.
+While landlords across the US have been enjoying increasing rents and property appreciation as a result of the recent real estate boom, a growing national rent control movement is causing many landlords to rethink holding on to properties in impacted areas.
 Landlords in California are growing especially nervous as momentum is building to repeal the Costa-Hawkins Act which prohibits rent control from many classes of rental properties.
 Today the Act provides the following landlord protections:

 - It upholds a landlord’s right to increase rents to market rate at the time a tenant vacates.

 - It forbids local governments from either instituting rent control or freezing rents on rental properties built after February 1995.

 - It exempts all single-family and condo rental properties from rent control restrictions.

 Currently, 15 California cities have rent control policies including San Jose, Mountain View, San Francisco, Oakland, Campbell, Los Gatos, Los Angeles, and San Diego among others.
 First Guardian Group is working with a growing number of older landlords who are concluding that it is now time to sell their appreciated properties and reposition their accumulated equity in more landlord-friendly areas across the US.
 Increasingly, rent control is becoming the final straw that is motivating landlords across the state to put their rental properties on the market and seek better, hassle-free income options.